StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing-certificates.md

 # Certificates for request tracing sidecar injection

-The [sidecar injection mechanism](/setup/agent/k8sTs-agent-request-tracing.md#enabling-the-trace-header-injection-sidecar), which gets enabled when using `--set httpHeaderInjectorWebhook.enabled=true` when installing the agent, creates a self-signed certificate and uses `ClusterRoles` to get itself secured.
+The [sidecar injection mechanism](/setup/agent/k8sTs-agent-request-tracing.md#enabling-the-trace-header-injection-sidecar), which gets enabled when using `--set httpHeaderInjectorWebhook.enabled=true` when installing the agent, creates a self-signed certificate and uses a `ClusterRole` which grants write access to `Secret` and `MutatingWebhookConfiguration` objects in the Kubernetes cluster.

-If for security reasons `ClusteRoles` are disallowed, or certificate management is already in place, there are alternative ways to provide a certificate:
+If for security purposes it is undesirable to create `ClusterRoles` which grant cluster-wide write rights, or there are alternative ways to provide a certificate:

 1. Generate a self-signed certificate [locally](#generate-a-certificate-locally).
 1. Use the k8s [cert-manager](https://cert-manager.io/) (if it already on the cluster) [with a `ClusterIssuer`](#generate-a-certificate-using-the-cert-manager).